Published: October 31, 2017 | Comments

 Make your “slack time” work for you.
 If you are overstaffed, this time can be used to your advantage and can be productive.
 This would be the optimal times to: cross-sell/upsell, take overflow calls for other departments, work on special projects, schedule training, coaching, or self-paced learning sessions.
 The point is: there is always work to be done and not enough people to do it, so schedule it and use existing staff!

 Strategy #9: Other Duties as Assigned

-Non-phone workload can be forecasted just as easily as contact workloads.
+You can forecast non-phone workload just as easily as contact workloads.
 By addressing back-office workload and including this in your scheduling, you can ensure that no additional contact volume is be generated into your contact center because of a backlog of non-phone workload.

 Strategy #10: Use tools in your toolbox

-Examine the systems that may be contributing to your centers contact volume.
+Examine the systems that may be contributing to your center's contact volume.
 Consider adding announcements that educate your callers on the best time or best way to reach you.
 Or add more communication channels, like email, chat, social media, or text messaging.
 Implement callback functionality during peak times that will hold the caller’s place in the queue line while protecting service levels.
 Priority is another option to explore.
-Identify both customer and call types and give the priority the most important ones.
+Identify both customer and call types and give the preference to the most important ones.

-What ever your staffing challenges are, take some time to review how your balancing all the moving pieces.
-There is no right or wrong ways to scheduling….only better ones!
+Whatever your staffing challenges are, take some time to review how you're balancing all the moving pieces.
+There is no right or wrong way to approach scheduling, only better ones!
 Happy Scheduling.